“True Blue, NAU!”Location: Arizona Snowbowl

 My senior capstone project at Northern Arizona University required me to involve all disciplines from my Environmental Science, Policy, and Administration undergraduate degree.
 I began this project in a class called Implementing Sustainability.
 A group of us researched the prevalence, use and policies of green cleaning chemicals on our campus.
 We compared our findings to other campus cleaning product usage and policies across the United States and Canada.

-I took this project up on my own with supervision from the NAU Office of Sustainability for my Undergraduate Research Project to satisfy my ENV485 units.
+I took this project up on my own with supervision from the NAU Office of Sustainability for my Undergraduate Research Project.
 Ultimately, I developed and attempted to implement a business plan to sell green cleaning products to students on campus.
-This would effectively increase the level of understanding of the importance of health, green cleaning, and sustainability practices within the student population while also demonstrating the value of green cleaning products to stakeholders at all policy levels.
+This would have effectively increased the level of understanding of the importance of health, green cleaning, and sustainability practices.

 These goals were not achieved within one research semester, however a project portfolio was left in archive at the NAU Office of Sustainability for other students to base their project ideas on.
 This webpage documents the final details of this project and includes the presentation that I gave to the UGRADS Symposium to complete my capstone project.

 Green Cleaning in Residence Halls at Northern Arizona University.